Breadcrumb

 - Diapers frequently are dry after waking from a nap or for at least 2 hours at a time.

-- Facial expressions, grunting, or squatting show an awareness that he or she is passing urine or stool.
+- Facial expressions, grunting, or squatting show an awareness that your child is passing urine or stool.

-Your child must also be able to climb and remove clothing.
-And he or she must be able to talk enough to communicate with you about the need to use the toilet.
+Your child must also be able to remove clothing and climb onto and use the toilet with some help.
+And your child must be able to communicate with you about the need to use the toilet.

 Emotional readiness

 Your child may be physically ready to toilet train after 18 months of age.
 But emotional readiness may take more time.
 Your child must want to use the toilet.
-And he or she must be willing to co-operate with you during the toilet-training process.
-For example, training typically does not go well if your child is in the stage where "no" is his or her automatic response to every request.
+And your child must be willing to co-operate with you during the toilet-training process.
+For example, training often doesn't go well if your child is in the stage where "no" is their automatic response to every request.

 Your child shows emotional readiness for toilet training in several ways.
-He or she may:
+Your child may:

-- Tell you when his or her diaper is dirty and ask to have it changed.
+- Tell you when their diaper is dirty and ask to have it changed.

 - Be eager to please and able to follow simple directions.

-- Tell you that he or she wants to use the toilet or wear underwear instead of diapers.
+- Tell you that they want to use the toilet or wear underwear instead of diapers.

 - Like to be neat and tidy.
 Many children go through a period where they like being clean and organized.

-- Act interested when other family members use the bathroom.
+- Act interested when other family members use the toilet.

-Be careful of getting too excited about your child's readiness after he or she shows one or two of these signs.
+Be careful of getting too excited about your child's readiness after they show one or two of these signs.
 A child may be excited about using the potty, only to lose interest very quickly.

 Delays in toilet training